Cornélio Procópio: History

-It was thus named in honor of Colonel Cornélio Procópio de Araújo Carvalho, a prominent figure in the Empire during the late 19th century.
+It was thus named in honor of Colonel Cornélio Procópio de Araújo Carvalho, a prominent figure in the Brazilian Empire during the late 19th century.
 The colonel was the patron of the railway station at km 125, which is the landmark of the entire economic expansion of the region in which the city is located.

 Colonel Procópio, who died in 1909, left nine children, including Maria Balbina Procópio Junqueira, married to his second cousin, Francisco da Cunha Junqueira, owner of Gleba Laranjinha, who named the town of Santa Mariana, which until then was just a farm.
 With the same sentiment, she gave her father-in-law's name to the urban agglomeration located at km 125, along with the expansion of the railroad.

 Francisco Junqueira was a politician from São Paulo and as such he became involved in the Constitutionalist Revolution of 1932, alongside his State.
 As they were defeated, Francisco Junqueira ended up being deported to Portugal by the government of Getúlio Vargas.
 In financial difficulties, he sold his lands in Paraná to the allotment company formed by Colonel Francisco Moreira da Costa and Antônio de Paiva.
 Before that, however, Junqueira planned the subdivision of properties and the establishment of two urban centers, called Santa Mariana, in honor of his wife, Mariana, and Cornélio Procópio, in honor of his father-in-law.

 In the interval between the sale of the land by Junqueira and ownership by the company Paiva & Moreira, some streets began to be occupied without obeying any planning, that is, some rustic buildings were erected, fleeing the previously established urban pattern.
 The new owners reorganized the urban occupation and with the movement of the railroad, the city began to grow and develop.
 It is worth remembering that the first urban lots were sold around Praça Brasil, and there, at the intersection of Rua Quintino Bocaiúva and Av.
 XV de Novembro, is the starting point of the city.

 The railroad is closely linked with the colonization, emergence and development of the city.
 With it arrived immigrants, in addition to pioneers from São Paulo and Minas Gerais in the majority, but the trails were also opened by many others.